davidwickerhf/movement-assistant/README.md

 ```
 - SERVER APP DOMAIN (The url that will be used as webhook to receive POST requests from the Telegram API)
 > Insert a value in SERVER APP DOMAIN only if you are running the code on a server like Heroku
+- SERVER APP DOMAIN (this is the link to the server your app is running on.
+It can also be a ngrok link if you are running the app locally.)
 - TRELLO KEY
 - TRELLO TOKEN
 - TELEGRAM BOT TOKEN